-We hope to offer residential courses at The Briery, Ilkley in October and St. Columba’s, Woking in March 2022 with another online course later in the year so if you are interested please contact firstname.lastname@example.org who is now taking care of all the School of Meditation enquiries for us, to request an application form.
+We have a residential course at St Columba’s House, Woking 11 - 13 March 2022 (flyer here), and are planning an online course so if you are interested please contact firstname.lastname@example.org who is now taking care of all the School of Meditation enquiries for us, to request an application form.

 School of Meditation Co-ordinator

 Just Turn Up! the meditator's companion, a practical guide by Julie Roberts with foreword by Laurence Freeman